aphan54/NS_build/README.md

 # Building a Triplex for Three Families on the North Shore, NSW, Sydney: Preparation Plan

 You want to build a triplex for three families on Sydney’s North Shore, with each property requiring 300 m² of land (900 m² total) and a 200 m² footprint home (600 m² total built area).
-The location must be within a 7-minute drive to a station on the new Sydney Metro (e.g., Metro Northwest or City & Southwest lines), excluding suburbs from Crows Nest towards the Sydney CBD and Chatswood.
+The location must be within a 7-minute drive to a station on the new Sydney Metro (e.g., Crows Nest station on the City & Southwest line), excluding suburbs from Crows Nest towards the Sydney CBD and Chatswood.
 This plan outlines the steps to prepare, factoring in local regulations and your specifications.
 It assumes you own or will acquire a suitable block.
 Here’s how to proceed.

 ---